 For those of you who fear okra for its slime, have no fear!
 You only need high heat.
 Fresh okra that's cooked at a high temperature for less time is generally way less slimy.
 One CSA member throws it on the grill and another throws it in a hot skillet and cooks it until just tender with some garlic and spices.
 It's also wonderful roasted.
 And you can always bread it with cornmeal and buttermilk and fry it like a true North Carolinian.

-RECIPE: Roasted Okra serves 4
+RECIPE: Roasted Okra (serves 4)

-Heat the oven to 400 degrees.
-Slice a small onion into thin crescents.
-Cut the caps off the okra and slice in half(do this right before cooking to minimize slime!)
+Heat the oven to 400 degrees F. Slice a small onion into thin crescents.
+Cut the caps off the okra and slice in half lengthwise (do this right before cooking to minimize slime!).
 Combine okra and onion in a bowl and drizzle with olive oil and salt and pepper.
 Toss to combine and roast for 10-12 minutes or until okra is tender and the onion is just beginning to brown.
 Toss with chopped fresh mint or basil and serve.